bwagner/music21generator/README.md

 [Python](https://www.python.org/) code required to replicate this music21-structure.

 ## Purpose
-As a beginner using music21, it can be difficult to find the entry into the library.
+As a beginner using music21, it can be intimidating to find the entry into the library.
 But you might be experienced with a score editor like [musescore](https://musescore.org), [finale](https://www.finalemusic.com), [sibelius](https://www.avid.com/sibelius).
 So, you could start by creating a